ritaturk/xenko-docs/manual/getting-started/xenko-launcher.md

 # Xenko launcher

 After you install Xenko, the first window that opens on your system is the [Xenko launcher](xref:xenko-launcher).
-The launcher is the starting point of Xenko.
-It allows you to manage and select the versions of Xenko.
+The launcher lets you manage te different versions that have been installed on your system.

-In this page, you’ll learn the basics of Xenko launcher.
+This page will show you the basics of **Xenko launcher**.

 The following image displays the **Xenko launcher**.